pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 Contrary to the forward kinematics which has a unique answer (giving all joints values will always put the end effector at the same target position), inverse kinematics can have an infinite number of answers (for a target position of the end effector, several combinations of joints angles are possible).

+### A word about reachability

+Not all poses are reachable.
+A simple case of a non-reachable pose is one that is too far away.
+A more complex case would be a pose that would require at least one joint to go beyond its phyisical limits in order to get there, one can imagine poses where the wrist is hyper-flexed, or the elbow is bend backwards.
+The Inverse Kinematics uses a symbolic algorithm that always knows if a pose is reachable or not (free from numerical solver pitfalls like initial seed dependence or local minima).
+If the pose is not reachable, the `inverse_kinematics()` function will raise an exception.
+Therefore it's a good practice to call it using try/except keywords.

+{{< warning icon="👉🏾" text="<b>Reachy currently lacks self-collision avoidance algorithms beyond joint limits.
+Future updates will address this limitation.</b>" >}}

+:bulb: You can move the arm with your hand in compliant mode (meaning turned off) and move it where you want, ask the forward kinematics and you'll get a pose that is reachable and safe by construction.

 ### Example: square movement in cartesian space